-We commit ourselves to a culture of nonviolence, respect, justice, and peace.
-We shall not oppress, injure, torture, or kill other of settling differences.
+We commit ourselves to a culture of non-violence, respect, justice, and peace.

+We shall not oppress, injure, torture, or kill other human beings, forsaking violence as a means of settling differences.

 We must strive for a just social and economic order, in which everyone has an equal chance to reach full potential as a human being.
 We must speak and act truthfully and with compassion, dealing fairly with all, and avoiding prejudice and hatred.
 We must not steal.
 We must move beyond the dominance of greed for power, prestige, money, and consumption to make a just and peaceful world.